-We are investigating whether STM 434 can change the course of ovarian tumor growth by blocking the action of activin-A. Our preclinical studies have demonstrated that activin-A inhibitors can reduce ovarian tumor growth, complement the benefits of concurrent chemotherapy and improve survival in mice.
-At the 2013 annual meeting of the American Society of Clinical Oncology, we presented data showing that activin-A inhibitors, in combination with chemotherapy, worked better than chemotherapy alone in a mouse model of ovarian cancer.
+We are investigating whether STM 434 can change the course of ovarian tumor growth by blocking the action of Activin A. Preclinical studies demonstrated that Activin A inhibitors can reduce ovarian tumor growth, complement the benefits of concurrent chemotherapy and improve survival in mice.

 Other Advanced Solid Tumors

-We are also investigating STM 434 in several advanced solid tumors.
-Preclinical studies with our activin-A inhibitors have demonstrated improved survival in mouse models of advanced cancer.
+We are also investigating STM 434 in several advanced solid tumors which are known to overexpress Activin A. For example, preclinical studies with a surrogate of STM 434 have demonstrated improved survival in a mouse model of colon cancer.

 Mechanism of Action

-John Lu, Christopher M. Haqq, HQ Han.
+Lu J, Haqq CM, Han HQ.
 Effects of a soluble activin type 2B receptor Fc fusion protein (STM 217) in TOV-21G, a mouse xenograft model of clear cell ovarian cancer.
-Journal of Clinical Oncology 2013; 31 (supplement; abstract 2541).
-(Abstract)
+J Clin Oncol 2013; 31 (supplement; abstract 2541).
+(Citation)